alanboy/stuff/blog/_posts/2019-02-26-finance-statements-and-reporting.markdown

 EDGAR: https://www.sec.gov/edgar/searchedgar/companysearch.html

 ## Revenue recognition principle
-* Goods and services have been transfered to customers.
+* Goods and services have been transferred to customers.
-* The appropiate amount of revenue to record is the amount the seller expects to recieve.
+* The appropriate amount of revenue to record is the amount the seller expects to receive.

 ## Allowance method

 ## Inventory cost assumptions (FIFO, LIFO)
 * Merchandisers
 * Manufacturers